-Do you feel a heaviness in the heart, or tightness of the chest and lungs, or discomfort in the belly, or it might be tightness in the shoulders, neck, and facial muscles?
+Do you feel a heaviness in the heart, tightness within the chest and lungs, or discomfort in the belly, or tightness in the shoulders, neck, and facial muscles?

 Once you’ve identified what part of you is hurting and needs healing, breathe deeply into your belly and into that part where you are feeling those emotions.

 Allow your body to expand as much as it can as you deeply breathe into your soul.
-The deepest inhale you’ve ever taken.
-And the largest, most relaxing exhale you’ve ever experienced.
+Make it the deepest inhale you’ve ever taken, and the largest, most relaxing exhale you’ve ever experienced.

 As you breathe into the area of discomfort within your body, allow all those trapped emotions to flow out of your body every time you exhale all the air out.
-Visualize in your mind and body, all those trapped emotions flowing out of you easily and effortlessly like a breeze, and every single inhale is healing you more and more.
+Visualize in your mind and body, all those trapped emotions flowing out of you easily and effortlessly like a breeze, while knowing that every single deep breath is healing you more and more.

 5. Shake it Off Physically

-This is a really important part of releasing those trapped emotions.
+This is an essential part of releasing those trapped emotions.
 YOU’VE GOT TO PHYSICALLY SHAKE THEM OFF OUT OF YOUR SYSTEM.

 b) Stomp your feet on the ground and let all the trapped anger and frustration flow out of your system.
 Be careful not to hurt your foot though.